 Medicare should work with purchasers and payers in the public and private sectors to reach agreement on how to align their respective incentive programs to ensure that the entire health care system is focused on the same quality, safety, and efficiency objectives.

 AARP encourages Medicare and the private sector to implement incentives that are consistent with the National Quality Strategy.

-Medicare should focus on provider incentives that financially reward providers and practitioners who improve care, allocating higher payments when they achieve high quality or demonstrate improvement, and consider penalties when providers and practitioners fail to meet specified minimum performance criteria.
+Medicare should focus on incentives that financially reward providers and practitioners who improve care, allocating higher payments when they achieve high quality or demonstrate improvement, and consider penalties when they fail to meet specified minimum performance criteria.

 Medicare should encourage clinicians to ensure that patients receive support services to achieve healthy behaviors and successfully manage their conditions.

 Medicare should offer clinicians the tools and technical support needed so they can improve quality and assist patients in adopting healthy lifestyles.